These include: Digital Communications & Social Media, Events, Rules & Governance and Memberships & Partnerships.

 Co-ordinator : Danie Tregonning

-The team are responsible for the creation and upkeep of the various online OGAE Australia media including the official club website, Facebook groups and pages, Twitter, YouTube and beyond.
-The provision of club newsletters is also currently falling under its duties, and it has been responsible for the club logo re-design and re-branding.
+The team are responsible for the creation and upkeep of the various online OGAE Australia media including the official club website, Facebook groups and pages, Twitter, Instagram, YouTube, Spotify and beyond.

 The sub-committee is constantly reviewing the opportunities and also threats to OGAE Australia, and a social-media-policy is in place to monitor and control posts to the online portals.
 Feedback and ideas are always appreciated.